cohorte/cohorte.github.io/docs/1.x/tutorials/getting-started/index.md

  * Lets have the same architecture as the first step, and we add a new instance of component_C that should be deployed on a second node.

+ Here is the new depoyment configuration for this case.

 ![Step 2](getting-started-img-2.png)

- * Start by creating two nodes:
+COHORTE will instantiate the HC, A, and B components on Top Composer node.
+The component C is instantiate on each other node having the name "node2".
+This node can be located on another machine than the one executing the Top Composer.

+In order to discover the nodes belonging to the same application, all the nodes should have the same *application-ID*.
+The following commands creates two nodes (node1 and node2) with the same *application-ID* `hello-application-step2`:

  <pre>
 $ <b>cohorte-create-node</b> node1 hello-application-step2
 $ <b>cohorte-create-node</b> node2 hello-application-step2
 </pre>

-Notice that we have given a second parameter to `cohorte-create-node` command.
-This parameter set an application ID for the two nodes.
-We should ensure that all participating nodes have the same application ID.

  * Copy `hello` package used in the first step into the `repo directories of the two newly created nodes (you can also make symbolic links to avoid having two copies if your nodes are on the same machine).
- * Update `autorun_conf.js` file located on `node1/conf`:
+ * Update `autorun_conf.js` file located on `node1/conf` as follow:

 {% highlight json %}
 {